 Mission: Our Water Commons seeks to transform societal decision making for water stewardship, towards participatory, democratic, community-centered systems that value equity and sustainability as a strategy.
+We are committed to working with public sector agencies and civil society organizations for improved public water delivery and watershed management.
 Our work is based on a set of ten water commons principles.

 Water Commons Principles

 We base our work on the following principles:

 - Affirm water as a commons, that is, it belongs to everyone and no one, passed onto future generations in sufficient volume and quality